 A family member or friend must pick up items not allowed or left behind within three business days, with the exception of medication, which can only be held for 24 hours.
 The Council on Recovery is not responsible for these items.

 Visitation days and times vary per program.
-Please see the Visitation page for full details.

 - Phone time is determined by your counselor.